agcdh746-stack/chinese-asr/README.md

 Then open http://localhost:3000.
-No Python, no pip, no requirements.txt – the whole app is inside the container.
+No Python, no pip, no requirements.txt – the whole app is inside the container. u can use Railway for server.its have $5 free hobby plan, thats enough.
 ---

 🔑 How to Set Up API Keys